edmacabebe/Open-Grants-Program/project-ipromiseio.md

     Irrefutable provenance and historical traceability from HR Skillset, food, medicine, dry-goods, etc. is essential in ensuring quality, authenticity, and greater accountability to its management in the supply/value-chain.

     Our work, ipromise.io (pronounced, I promise you) SaaS will be centered on providing a decentralized supply-chain ledger service purposely for irrefutable smart-contract using rust, substrate, FRAME and Ink!
-The ipromise.io will be consumed by [HireMeLab](www.hiremelab.com) to present a pool of human resources with irrefutable skillsets.
+The ipromise.io will be consumed by [HireMeLab](www.hiremelab.com) to present a pool of human resources with irrefutable skillsets in rust, substrate, devops and cloud initially just to narrow the scope.

   * An indication of how you will integrate this project into Substrate / Polkadot / Kusama.

     Substrate and Ink! will be leveraged as the smart contract ledger that defines the desired properties and conditions.
+Where these could be deployed to Kusama and Polkadot at its earliest projected verison.

   * An indication of why your team is interested in creating this project.